MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

 Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji

+- make the title Erudite sticky at the top, especially for MySongs page

 - On mySongs page and any related pages, rename ids like big-mySongs-lyrics to big-mySongs-card for explicitness since the whole card is being affected
 - Animate all the pages and check the background and borders